-Employment.
+Employment and Earnings.
 Throughout the analysis, we aggregate county-level data to the level of Commuting Zones (CZs), which approximate local labor markets (Tolbert and Sizer, 1996; Autor and Dorn, 2013).
-We use the Quarterly Census of Employment and Wages (QCEW) to measure monthly employment by CZ and NAICS six-digit industry.
-We study CZ employment-to-population ratios, with population counts interpolated from annual data in SEER (2022).
-With the exception of Waugh (2019), prior literature on the local labor market impacts of trade has harnessed industry-by-county data from County Business Patterns (CBP).
-CBP data are ill-suited for our purpose, however, both because they exclude agriculture (a sector with strong exposure to retaliatory tariffs) and because their annual frequency makes it difficult to trace the impact of the tariff war as it unfolds.
-Moreover, onerous data suppression procedures introduced in CBP greatly diminish the informativeness of CBP from 2017 forward.
+We use the Quarterly Census of Employment and Wages (QCEW) to measure monthly employment by CZ and NAICS six-digit industry, as well as quarterly wage bills by CZ.
+This allows to us to study changes in overall and sector-specific CZ employment-to-population ratios, with population counts interpolated from annual data in SEER (2022), as well as changes in aggregate CZ earnings.